Sunday, June 18, 2023

 “Now is your chance,” Evelyn said and laughed with a smirk.
 “Make the most of it.
 The song won’t last but a few minutes.”

-When the window between Humansville and Eden finally appeared, Olivia jumped through it without a second thought.
+When the window between Humansville and the Land of Eden finally appeared, Olivia jumped through it without a second thought.
 She spun and twirled down a long tunnel, like on an amusement park ride.

 “Don’t look back.
-Only move forward,” she yelped and swallowed hard.
+Only move forward,” Olivia yelped and swallowed hard.

-She landed in the lush paradise of Eden.
+Olivia landed in the lush paradise of Eden.
 Its foliage looked like a magical garden, where someone would want to stay forever.
 Bright flowers and large trees filled the land with a sweet aroma.
-Outstretched on the ground, she spotted a golden tree.
+As she sat outstretched on the ground, she spotted a golden tree.

 “It’s so beautiful,” Olivia stammered.
 She studied its branches in amazement as Evelyn watched her through the window.